 Checklist of United States Public Documents, 1789 - 1909 contains a listing of government publications titles published before 1909.

 Catalog of U.S. Government Publications (CGP) is an index of U.S. government information published from 1976 to present.
 SuDoc numbers are listed and direct links to available websites are included.

 Monthly Catalog of United State Government Publications (MOCAT) is the official index to U.S. government publications.
 We have this index in print and online through the databases link under GPO Monthly Catalog - FirstSearch.

 The CWU Libraries has been a full depository for Washington State government publications since 1965, receiving all materials available through the Washington State Library.
 In addition, many older government publications have been acquired as gifts.

 Washington State publications can be located using OneSearch.
-Call numbers for many of these resources begin with Wa, and the location is listed as documents.
+Most of this material is classified by Library of Congress call numbers, but some of these resources begin with Wa, and the location is listed as documents.

 Finding information in Washington State government databases